Xiamen Shuangshi High School

 Currently, Shuangshi has two campuses.
-The original campus, which is now the campus for junior grade students, resides along Zhenhai Road which is neighbor to the center of the city; the newer campus, which is now for senior grade students, which has an area of about 110,000 m2, is located aside the Fanghu Road East by the east shore of the island.
+The founding campus (Zhenhai campus), which is now the campus for junior grade students, resides along Zhenhai Road which is neighbor to the center of the city; the newer campus (Fanghu campus), which is now for senior grade students, which has an area of about 110,000 m2, is located aside the Fanghu Road East by the east shore of the island.